tirth-patel06/TrimAhead/README.md

 Manage bookings and update queue status.
 Mark customers as "Live" or "Done" and provide real-time waiting estimates.

+We have also integrated a partially trained chatbot on the homepage to enhance user interaction and provide efficient support through automated responses.

 ## Technology Stack:
   1) Frontend : HTML,CSS and JavaScript